 Launch it Like a Startup

 Ever observed how startups take off?
 There’s a pre-launch, beta phase, the launch itself, and then years of social pulling and hustle.
 Blogs often don’t start like that.

 While startups see a rush of excitement, oodles of press coverage, and a possible mention on TechCrunch, when was the last time you saw a blog launch like that?

 Blogs don’t launch like startups do because bloggers aren’t exactly “entrepreneurial.”

 Bloggers are in fact “experimental entrepreneurs” who like to “check it out” before they “make things happen.”

 Don’t experiment.
+Your blog is a business.
 The blogging scene is matured now and your caution can be better exercised where it really matters.

 Hire Staff: Visit the Human Cloud

 You don’t need an office, full-time staff, or any other traditional requirements to work on blogging as a business.
 All you need is a proper plan, a blog, and multi-admin, multi-author set up.